 Saving Scotland’s Red Squirrels focuses on one of our most charismatic and well-loved mammals – Scotland’s native red squirrel.

-Once the common squirrel across the UK, red squirrels have undergone a catastrophic population decline primarily due to competition for food and living space by the invasive non-native, American grey squirrel.
-Grey squirrels also carry Squirrelpox – a virus lethal to reds but not to greys.
+Once the common squirrel across the UK, red squirrels have undergone a catastrophic population decline primarily due to competition for food and living space from the invasive non-native, American grey squirrel.
+Grey squirrels also carry Squirrelpox – a virus that is lethal to reds but not to greys.

 There are estimated to be only 160,000 red squirrels remaining in the UK, 75% of which are in Scotland.
 Without concerted and effective action to protect them, the red squirrels that remain in Scotland could disappear within our lifetime.